twolfson/if-i-were-to-build-a-startup-web-app/docs/explorations.md

     - It doesn't see it so it redirect to https://app.example.com/auth/login?redirect_uri=/foo/bar
 - Browser loads https://app.example.com/auth/login?redirect_uri=/foo/bar
     - Django establishes cookie-based session, with `HttpOnly` and `SameSite=strict` set (should double check on implementation)
-        - `HttpOnly` is required to prevent 3rd party scripts from stealing `document.cookie`
+        - `HttpOnly` is required to prevent third party scripts from stealing `document.cookie`
         - `SameSite` is required for API piece, will explain there
     - Django presents HTML form with CSRF field
 - User logs in